 The second problem is that with digital advertising, it can be difficult to evenly divide people across your two tests.
 For example, people under the age of 30 might have a different reaction to you ad than people over 30, but you won’t know any better.
 Luckily, some platforms such as Facebook do their best to take this into account, but it’s never perfect.
-This is why I recommend audience research as a variable as you further develop you’re winning advertisements.
+This is why we recommend audience research as a variable as you further develop your winning advertisements.

 The Best Methods For Split Testing

-In my time doing A/B experiments, I have found that you cannot just rely on an A versus a B. To this extent, I now use an average test that will look like this, or what I call “The Average”.
+In my time doing A/B experiments, I have found that you cannot just rely on A versus B. To this extent, I now use an average test that will look like this, or what I call “The Average”.

 The Average: AA//BB